yogeshvas/focusone/README.md

-paste you long youtube link and enjoy your videos without ads and distraction.
+built this because I always get distracted on YouTube. paste your youtube video link and enjoy your videos without ads and distraction.
+(and you can save them)